 Governor Walz declared February 13 as ‘Clean Energy Business Day’ across the state of Minnesota -- in large part due to the innovation and talents of the clean energy business community who have helped create nearly 60,000 jobs.

-Our third annual lobby day at the Minnesota Capitol kicked off with all attendees gathering in the Capitol rotunda for brief remarks from CEEM, and all of our partners for this day, Minnesota Solar Industries Association (MnSEIA), Clean Grid Alliance (CGA), Center for Energy and Environment (CEE) and U.S. Green Building Codes - Minnesota (USGBC).
+Our third annual lobby day at the Minnesota Capitol kicked off with all attendees gathering in the Capitol rotunda for brief remarks from CEEM, and all of our partners for this day, Minnesota Solar Industries Association (MnSEIA), Clean Grid Alliance (CGA), Center for Energy and Environment (CEE) and U.S. Green Building Council - Minnesota (USGBC).

 We were happy to also welcome Department of Administration Commissioner Alice Roberts-Davis and Department of Commerce Commissioner Steve Kelley to speak as well.
 Roberts-Davis highlighted her administration’s partnerships with the clean energy business community to help meet the administration’s goal of reducing carbon emissions by 30 percent by 2027 relative to a 2017 adjusted baseline.